 - Match income with bank deposits

-- Assess overtime or bonus patterns
+- Assess bonuses or overtime

-How Many Payslips Do Lenders Usually Request
+How Many Payslips Do Lenders Request?

-- Additional payslips if income varies
+- More if income varies

-- Longer history for commission or bonus-based roles
+- Longer history for commission-based roles

-Replacement Payslips and Their Use in Verification
+Replacement Payslips in Income Verification

-Lenders may accept replacement payslips when:
+Lenders may accept them if:

-- Information is accurate and consistent
+- Information is accurate

 - Figures match bank statements